techworkersco/twc-site-berlin/works-councils/works-councils.md

 {% include events.html tags="works-council" limit=5 %}

-## Articles
+## Blog

-Below we collect articles on Works Council activities in Berlin tech companies.
+Below are blog posts on Works Council activities in Berlin tech companies.
 In an interview series, we present perspectives and experiences from Works Councillors.
 If you are a Works Councillor yourself, or know a fellow worker who is, and would be interested taking part, we'd love to hear from you: [content@techworkersberlin.com](mailto:content@techworkersberlin.com).

-{% include news.html tags=page.tags %}
+{% include blog.html tags=page.tags %}